wbste/wbste.github.io/docs/Apps/Shiori.md

 I ran the [CLI call](https://github.com/go-shiori/shiori/blob/master/docs/CLI.md) `.\shiori add https://example.com` (because PowerShell) to create the entries based on the extracted data.
 V1 is just the bookmark, V2 creates bookmarks and tags based on the folder name.
 The below just outputs to the terminal, and I copy/paste into another terminal to add them.

 I also used this to create a CSV with just the URLs in it, with the header `url`.
 I called the file `website-list.csv`.

+> [!tip]
+> If you're using the `--portable` flag don't forget to update the below to use it.
+So the CLI call would be `.\shiori add http://example.com --portable`.
+Otherwise it will write to the default database in `%LOCALAPPDATA%`.

 ### V1